RED LIGHT CAMERAS

 Edmund Burke 1729 - 1797

-AB 909 (Hill) has been touted as cutting the fine for a rolling right turn to about half of what it is now.
+AB 909 of 2010 (Hill) was touted as cutting the fine for a rolling right turn by about half.
 Also, prior to a June 14 amendment, the bill would have revised the law to allow a motorist to turn right without having to stop, so long as he or she did not interfere with a pedestrian's or another motorist's right-of-way.

 The Present Law, and How I Think It Works